Barbican announces 2021 Level G programme

 The jumping-off point for considering these questions is a previously unseen archive of work by the radical 1980s feminist architecture cooperative Matrix, who addressed the ways in which the design of the built environment excludes particular groups, particularly in relation to gender, race and disability.

 The hybrid programme, co-curated with Matrix founding member Jos Boys, will consist of an installation on Level G of the Barbican Centre featuring rare films, drawings, photos and architectural models from the Matrix archive; as well as a series of online talks, workshops, film screenings and walking tours.
 The accompanying exhibition catalogue, Revealing Objects, is an experimental publication that combines archival reproductions of Matrix materials with contemporary responses to the key themes of the project.
+The installation has been designed by feminist design collective Edit and built by Elouise Farley, founder of Lady Wood, a project which aims to teach and encourage womxn in woodwork.

-Contributions include a manual for understanding how the plan and layout of our homes impacts how we live in them, conceived by feminist design collective Edit; a map highlighting buildings designed by women in London produced by collective Part W; a poster by the research project Manual Labours reflecting on ideas of care and support in the workplace, and writing by Black Females in Architecture considering how the legacies of colonialism affect our cities.
+Contributions include a manual for understanding how the plan and layout of our homes impacts how we live in them, conceived by feminist design collective Edit; a map highlighting buildings designed by women in London produced by collective Part W; a poster by the research project Manual Labours reflecting on ideas of care and support in the workplace, and writing by Decosm (Decolonise Space Making) considering how the legacies of colonialism affect our cities.
 It will also feature an activity sheet about how senses other than the visual play a role in our experience of space, designed by DisOrdinary Architecture which co-develops inclusive design processes with disabled artists; as well as a visual essay exploring how the London borough of Tower Hamlets manifests certain ideas of power and control through built space by Afterparti, a platform for underrepresented voices in architecture and design.

 How We Live Now is made possible with Art Fund support and more details about the programme will be released closer to the launch.